chipscoco/OceanMonkey/README.md

 Overview
 ========

-ceanMonkey is a High-Level Distributed Web Crawling and Web Scraping framework base on multi-process and multi-coroutines, used to crawl websites and extract structured data from their pages like the classical scrapy framework.
+OceanMonkey is a High-Level Distributed Web Crawling and Web Scraping framework base on multi-process and multi-coroutines, used to crawl websites and extract structured data from their pages like the classical scrapy framework.

 ## Installation guide